Honeytree-Technologies/Superdesk-Auto-Installer/README.md

 # Superdesk Auto-Installer Script

-This script is designed to automate the initial deployment of Superdesk and its related components using Docker and bash scripting.
+This script is designed to automate the initial deployment of a **production ready** setup of Superdesk and its related components using Docker and bash scripting.

 This is a free-to-use Bash script that allows you to easily install Superdesk and enhance its security with a single command.
 You can utilize this script on a blank server or an existing server, making it suitable for both new and experienced Superdesk server owners.